chrisaydat/ghanacardtamper-predictflaskapp/README.md

 # ghanacardtamper-predictflaskapp

-## flask app to be deployed for Ghana Card Tamepring data Scinece Project
+## flask app to be deployed for Ghana Card Tampering Data Science Project